MAGALA-RICHARD/apsimNGpy-documentations/doc/model inspection.rst

 .. code-block:: none

-    results of the above code not displayed because it is too long
+    Results of the above code not displayed because it is too long

 .. seealso::